 Languages › French How to Conjugate the Verb "Rire" (to Laugh) Learn How to Talk About Laughing in French Share Flipboard Email Print Conjugating the French word for "to laugh" doesn't take a lot of serious work.
-Kirill Rudenko / Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers by ThoughtCo Updated January 27, 2019 In French, the verb rire means "to laugh."
+Kirill Rudenko / Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers By ThoughtCo Updated January 27, 2019 In French, the verb rire means "to laugh."
 It's a fun and simple word and, hopefully, you'll have plenty of opportunities to use it while studying French.
 The key to using rire properly in sentences is learning the most common conjugations so you can use it in the present, past, and future tenses.
 This lesson will show you how that's done.
 The Basic Conjugations of Rire Rire may be a short word, but it's also an irregular verb.
 This means that it does not follow the same pattern for the infinitive endings as most other French verbs.
 However, it is similar to sourire (to smile), so you can study the two together to make each a little easier.
 To start any conjugation, we need to identify the verb stem.
 In this case, that is simply ri-.
 With that, you'll add the various endings that match the subject pronoun as well as the tense of the sentence.
 For example, "I am laughing" is je ris and "we laughed" is nous riions.
 Present Future Imperfect je ris rirai riais tu ris riras riais il rit rira riait nous rions rirons riions vous riez rirez riiez ils rient riront riaient The Present Participle of Rire In French, the present participle is most often formed by adding -ant to the verb stem.
 Rire follows this rule to form riant.
 Rire in the Past Tense Rather than use the imperfect to indicate the past tense of "laughed," you can use the passé composé.
 To form it, you will need the auxiliary verb avoir and the very short past participle ri.
 It is rather easy to construct this common form of the past tense.
 For example, "I laughed" is j'ai ri and "we were laughing" is nous avons ri.
 Notice how avoir is the only word that needs to be conjugated and that it is in the present tense.
 This is because the past participle indicates that the action has already happened.
 More Simple Conjugations of Rire The verb conjugations above are most common, but you may need to know more forms of rire as you become more fluent in French.
 For instance, if there's a doubt as to whether someone is laughing, you can use the subjunctive verb mood.
 In a similar fashion, if someone won't laugh unless something else happens, use the conditional verb mood.
 There may also be times when you'll encounter either the passé simple or the imperfect subjunctive.
 These are, however, most often found in formal French, particularly literature.
 Subjunctive Conditional Passé Simple Imperfect Subjunctive je rie rirais ris risse tu ries rirais ris risses il rie rirait rit rît nous riions ririons rîmes rissions vous riiez ririez rîtes rissiez ils rient riraient rirent rissent When you wish to use rire in short commands or requests there's no need to include the subject pronoun.
 This is called the imperative verb mood and rather than saying tu ris, you can simplify it to ris.
-Imperative (tu) ris (nous) rions (vous) riez Continue Reading How Do You to Conjugate the French Verb "Rentrer" (to Return)?
-Speaking French Well Begins With Conjugating Irregular Verbs How Do You Conjugate the French Verb "Penser" (to Think)?
-Learn How "Grossir" Is Conjugated in French Learn the Simple Conjugations for "Sourire" (to Smile) How to Say Enter in French: Conjugations of Entrer You May Find This French Verb Conjugation "Suitable" How to Conjugate the French Verb "Payer" (to Pay) Learn to Conjugate the French Verb "Nettoyer" How Do You Conjugate "Déménager"?
-Learn How to Conjugate "to Travel" in French "Listen" for the Simple "Écouter" Conjugations To Speak French, You'll Need to Learn How to Conjugate Voir You'll Find a French Lesson on "Désirer" Quite "Desireable" Have "Hope" That You'll Learn How to Conjugate "Espérer" How to Conjugate the French Verb "Détester"
+Imperative (tu) ris (nous) rions (vous) riez Learn How to Conjugate "Rentrer" (to Return) in French How to Conjugate the French Verb "Nettoyer" How to Conjugation "Plaire" (to Please) in French How to Conjugate "Marcher" (to Walk; to Function, Work) How to Conjugate the French Verb "Promener" (to Walk) How to Conjugate the French Verb "Payer" (to Pay) Conjugate the French Verb "Voyager" How to Conjugate the French Verb Grossir Learn How to Conjugate "Revoir" (to See Again) in French How to Conjugate "Éteindre" (to Extinguish, to Snuff Out) How to Conjugate "Déjeuner" (to Have Lunch) Learn How to Conjugate the French Verb "Passer" (to Pass) How to Conjugate "Obéir" (to Obey) in French How to Conjugate "Lancer" (to Throw) in French How to Conjugate "Disputer" (to Dispute) How to Conjugate "Dépêcher"